sassoftware/esp-studio-examples/Advanced/geofence/README.md

 2. Examine the window's output schema in the right pane.
 The fields relate to the location and characteristics of infrastructure sites.
 3. Click ![Properties](img/show-properties-icon.png "Properties").

 ### Geofence

-The Geofence window performs geofencing on the matched vehicles.
+A *geofence* is a virtual perimeter for a real-world geographic area.
+You can dynamically generate a geofence as a radius around a specific location or create one as a set of specific boundaries.
+The Geofence window determines whether the location of a vehicle is inside or close to an area of interest.

 Explore the settings for the Geofence window:
 1. Select the Geofence window.